bkfleet1/regex/Develop/gist-template.md

 | \> | Must occur at the end of word. |

 ### [Quantifiers](#quantifiers)
 Quantifiers are used to represent the times the preeceding character or group of characters to appear in our match.
 By default, a quantifier matches as many instances of its quantified token or subpattern as possible, often refered to as "greedy".
 In contrast, a "lazy" or "reluctant" quantifier matches on as few quantified tokens as relevant.
+Refer to the [Greedy and Lazy Match](#greedy-and-lazy-match) section for a deeper dive into these quantifiers.

 #### List of Quantifiers
 Below are a list of quantifiers and their usage.